Naples' Best Shopping Centers for the Serious Buy-Hard

 7 Village on Venetian Bay

 Lining the waterfront on two sides of the road (a tunnel allows you to drive or walk under the bridge instead of having to cross the busy road), it effects European style architecture.
 Another well traveled district for shopping and dining, its stores are of the upscale ilk selling jewelry, art, home accessories and clothing - nearly 60 businesses in all.
-Aqua Beachwear for women and Mondo Uomo for men are popular fashion stops.
-Try a Horse of a Different Color and Fabec-Young & Co. for gifts and home decor items.
+Everything But Water (formerly Aqua Beachwear) for women and Mondo Uomo for men are popular fashion stops.
+Try A Horse of a Different Color and Fabec-Young & Co. for gifts and home decor items.
 Five jewelry stores specialize in everything from watches and pearls to estate jewelry.
 (239-261-6100)

 6 Waterside Shops